MariuszKaminski/Milestone_Project_4v2/README.md

 - Responsive on all device screen sizes

 - Interactive elements
-    -   Actions involving login, using CRUD functionalities and editing food items are confirmed Swith feedback messages [View](/static/img/feedback_message.png)
+    - Actions involving login, using CRUD functionalities and editing food items are confirmed with feedback messages [View](/static/img/feedback_message.png)
     - Low stock warning is triggered if item's inventory value is 10 or less [View](/static/img/low_stock_warning.png)

 - CRUD functionalities